Nkadankwa/blog/nkadankwablog/content/posts/twelvethpost.md

 +++

-I needed a data layer for my automation setup, and the choice came down to Airtable, Notion, Supabase, and Baserow.
-I wasn’t looking for something fancy.
-I wanted something local, predictable, and easy to automate.
-After comparing options and watching a ridiculous number of YouTube tutorials, I settled on Baserow.
+I needed a data layer for the automation setup, and the choice came down to Airtable, Notion, Supabase, and Baserow.
+I was not looking for the most fashionable option.
+I wanted something local, predictable, and comfortable to automate.

+After comparing the tools, watching more tutorials than I expected, and testing what the workflows would actually require, I settled on Baserow.

 ### **Main Journey**